 Palehua Wind is designed to be minimally intrusive.
 Turbines will be located approximately 3.5 miles from Kapolei High School and one mile from Nanakuli High School, separated by a ridge.
-We understand the concerns of residents, which is why we’ve done everything we can to reduce the visual and auditory impact.
+We understand the concerns of residents, which is why we are doing everything we can to reduce the visual and auditory impact.

 + What are you doing to protect cultural sites?

 We are committed to preserving cultural sites and are working closely with cultural experts to determine the best way to manage the area’s cultural significance.
 We are conducting all required cultural studies, in addition to other cultural investigations not required by the permitting process.
 As part of the project, we are consulting with Native Hawaiian leaders to understand the cultural importance of sites within the wind project area and how cultural practitioners can best be accommodated.